-Join Matt Piper for an in-depth discussion in this video Recording automation, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Recording automation, part of Learning Reason 7.

 As you create music in Reason, you'll find that recording automation can actually be a great aid to your creative flow and to your finished product.
 Recording automation simply means that any knob, button or other control on any device in Reason.
 Can be automated, and I'm going to show you what I mean by that.
 In the track that I have up right now, I have a simple hi-hat pattern, and I have a Rhodes piano sound dialed in, and in that Rhodes patch.